ChenghaoDing90/CreditCardFraudDetection/README.md

   </div>
 </div>

 This figure shows the ROC score of four different classifiers we used.
-Logistic regression is the best accuracy score of 0.9792.
+Among the four classifiers, logistic regression has the best accuracy score of 0.9792.
 <div class="fig figcenter fighighlight">
   <img src="/images/ROCfitresult.png" width="1200" height="300">
   <div class="figcaption"><br>